-I am currently a Research Assistant and PhD student in the Department of Computing at Imperial College London, within the iBug group.
+I am currently a Research Scientist at the Samsung AI Center in Cambridge and a Research Assistant / PhD student in the Department of Computing at Imperial College London, within the iBug group.
 I work on automatic facial affect estimation, a field which bridges the gap between Computer Vision and Machine Learning.
 After contributing to facial landmark detection using Active Appearance Models I have shifted my focus to Machine Learning using tensors.
-Recently, I developed TensorLy, a library for tensor learning and decomposition in Python, which I had the chance to present at the NIPS'16 workshop on tensor-learn.

 Prior to my current position, I obtained a Masters in Advanced Computing from Imperial College London.
 I also hold a French Engineering diploma / MSc in Applied Mathematics, Computing and Finance and obtained a BSc in advanced mathematics in parallel.